Non-apology

-A non-apology apology, sometimes called a backhanded apology, empty apology, nonpology, or fauxpology, is a statement in the form of an apology that does not express remorse for what was done or said, or assigns fault to those ostensibly receiving the apology.
+A non-apology, sometimes called a backhanded apology, empty apology, nonpology, or fauxpology, is a statement in the form of an apology that does not express remorse for what was done or said, or assigns fault to those ostensibly receiving the apology.
 It is common in politics and public relations.

 For instance, saying "I'm sorry you feel that way" to someone who has been offended by a statement is a non-apology apology.
 It does not admit there was anything wrong with the remarks made, and blames the recipient by implying they were overly sensitive or took offense for irrational reasons.
 Another form of non-apology does not apologize directly to the injured or insulted party, but generically "to anyone who might have been offended".

 Statements of pseudo-apology that do not communicate responsibility for words or deeds may be meaningful expressions of regret, but such statements can also be used to elicit forgiveness without acknowledging fault.